wwuoti/blog/src/posts/blog/reaper-wayland.md

 Now we start to get to the interesting bits.

-There's two main points of calling Cairo's rendering functions, `swell_oswindow_updatetoscreen` and `OnExposeEvent`. `OnExposeEvent` is just an event handler for GDKs own ExposeEvent event, which
+There's two main points of calling Cairo's rendering functions, `swell_oswindow_updatetoscreen` and `OnExposeEvent`. `OnExposeEvent` is just an event handler for GDKs own ExposeEvent event, which occurs when an GDK thinks an area needs to be redrawn on the UI.

+In practice this means various hover events, like hovering over a button or some resize handle.
+Resizing any element also triggers this.

-The `updatetoscreen` function instead renders the screen when no expose events have occurred.
+The `updatetoscreen` function on the other hand renders the screen when no expose events have occurred.

-In practice this means the volume meters of your tracks.
+In practice this means the volume meters of your tracks and the main playhead, which goes from left to right when you press play.

 These have to update much more frequently than any event would arrive.
+Even when the user just sitting still, you still need to update the screen on the status of the playback and the volume level of the various tracks.
+So separate drawing for that is completely understandable.

+But that separate drawing now keeps messing up everything on Wayland.

+#### Debugging the screen updates

-After commenting out all in the `updatetoscreen` function, now the UI starts rendering somewhat properly.
-Hover effects work, elements resized correctly.
+After commenting out everything in the `updatetoscreen` function, now the UI starts rendering somewhat properly.
+Hover effects work and elements resized correctly.

 But now none of the db meters, neither the playhead update when playback is started.
-Well that's due to removing the rendering of those parts.
+Well that's due to removing the rendering of those parts obviously.

+But why did this happen?
+Think about a single expose event.
+You hover over one element once, the UI renders that element and that's it.

+Now think about the volume meters and the playhead.
+Those are updating *all the time*.

 Since the `updatetoscreen` is called more frequently, chances are that immediately after an expose event it's time to render the db meters and the playhead.